weiyuancheng931107/PD2_final_project/README.md

 #### Jazz.java
 This class is responsible for generating Jazz rhythms.
 It includes methods for defining the specific patterns and time signatures characteristic of Jazz music.

+#### BossaNova.java
+This class is responsible for generating Bossa Nova rhythms.
+It includes methods for defining the specific patterns and time signatures characteristic of Bossa Nova music.

 #### Reggae.java
 This class is responsible for generating Reggae rhythms.
 It includes methods for defining the specific patterns and time signatures characteristic of Reggae music.